larseggert/moderation/draft-ecahc-moderation.md

 day-to-day operation and management of the moderator team.
 The moderator team MAY decide to consult with IETF Chair when needed.

+Because the IESG and IAB are in the appeals chain for moderator team decisions (see {{appeals}}), the IETF Chair SHOULD NOT appoint a moderator who is serving on the IESG or IAB.
+If a moderator is selected for the IESG or IAB, they SHOULD step down from the moderator team soon after.

 ## Appeals {#appeals}

-Because the moderator team serves at the discretion of the IETF Chair, even if the IETF Chair is not otherwise involved in the operation of the moderator team, any moderation decision can be appealed to the IETF Chair, per {{!RFC2026}}.
+Because the moderator team serves at the discretion of the IETF Chair, any moderation decision can be appealed to the IETF Chair, per
+{{!RFC2026}}.
 Decisions by the IETF Chair can be appealed to the IESG as a whole, again per {{!RFC2026}}.

 ## Team Diversity